sozdatelispython/Search-in-number/README.md

 # OSint

-Hello, dear people, OSint is an osint tool for searching for any information
+Hello, dear people, I am sozdatelispython and I will tell you about my project, OSint - a tool for searching for any information by phone number, by passport, by IP address

-In the main menu we can see 4 items: Search by number, search by IP, search by passport and exit

-The first item searches for information by number, it displays the country, mobile operator, and coordinates NOTE: COORDINATES POINT TO CITY CENTER

-The second and third points are in development but I will try to do them as soon as possible

-Well, I don’t think it’s worth explaining about the fourth point

-Unfortunately, the program only supports Russian, but in the future I will try to add new languages

 # Install in termux
 1.pkg update && pkg upgrade -y